 Price & Similar Monitors

-In case you don’t need Adobe RGB gamut, we recommend the LG 32GQ950.
-It has a wide 98% DCI-P3 color space coverage, a faster response time speed, a higher peak brightness and an A-TW polarizer that helps with IPS glow.
+In case you don’t need Adobe RGB gamut or HDR, we recommend the LG 32GQ950.
+It has a wide 98% DCI-P3 color space coverage, a fast response time speed, a high peak brightness and an A-TW polarizer that helps with IPS glow.

 To learn more about monitors and ensure you’re getting the model most suited for your personal preference, visit our comprehensive and always up-to-date best gaming monitor buyer’s guide.